sailcott/PMS-Power-Monitoring-System-/README.md

-# PMS-Power-Monitoring-System-
-Python logger for an electric buggy that reads voltage/current from a DCM230-2 via Modbus RTU, estimates battery SOC and internal resistance, logs to Excel, and publishes live data to MQTT with online/offline status and environment-based configuration.

 # 🔋 Buggy Battery Telemetry Logger (Modbus + SOC + MQTT + Excel)

 This Python script runs on a Linux device (ex: Raspberry Pi) and acts as a